CVE-2026-5612: Stack-based Buffer Overflow in Belkin F9K1015

 Technical Summary

-This vulnerability involves a stack-based buffer overflow in the formWlEncrypt function of the Belkin F9K1015 router firmware version 1.00.10.
-Specifically, the overflow occurs when the 'webpage' argument passed to the /goform/formWlEncrypt endpoint is manipulated.
-The flaw allows remote attackers to execute code or cause denial of service due to corrupted memory on the stack.
-The vulnerability has a CVSS 4.0 score of 8.7, indicating high severity with network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-The vendor has not issued a patch or advisory, and no official remediation is available.
+This vulnerability in Belkin F9K1015 firmware 1.00.10 involves a stack-based buffer overflow in the formWlEncrypt function accessed via /goform/formWlEncrypt.
+An attacker can remotely manipulate the 'webpage' argument to overflow the stack, potentially leading to arbitrary code execution or denial of service.
+The vulnerability has a CVSS 4.0 base score of 8.7, indicating high impact with network attack vector, low attack complexity, no privileges required, and no user interaction needed.
+The vendor has not provided any response or patch, and the vulnerability is publicly disclosed.

 Potential Impact